philippthiele/Voop/README.md

 - Transform text to upper/lower, camel, kebab, snake, start, sponge case, trim
 - Sort / Shuffle lines
 - Duplicate to current or new file
+- Re-execute your last used script with a single keyboard shortcut (Ctrl+Alt+L)
 - Add your own JS scripts to provide any functionality you'd like
 - and more ...